-Course Number and Name: IMT 1114 Introduction to Animation and Simulation Design industry.
+Course Number and Name:IMT 1114 Introduction to Animation and Simulation DesignDescription:This course identifies the foundation skills necessary in the game design industry.
 Content such as safety, ethical issues, video game history, career opportunities, and the social impact of gaming will be covered within the scope of the course.
-Students will get an overview of the principles of animation and demonstrate usage of animation software through completion of an animation portfolio of original content.
+Students will get an overview of the principles of animation and demonstrate usage of animation software through completion of an animation portfolio of original content.Hour Breakdown:Semester CreditLectureLabContact Hours